-Contingent liabilities are material if information about the current or potential size or nature of that liability could in fluence the decisionmaking or judgment of the intended user of that information.
-An exception to the requirement to recognize material contingent liabilities in the Solvency II balance sheet exists when a contingent liability arises for accounting purpose sif no reliable estimate is possible for the valuation of a liability.
-In such instances, since the value of the contingent liability cannot be reliably measured, only di sclosure is required.
+Contingent liabilities are material if information about the current or potential size or nature of that liability could influence the decisionmaking or judgment of the intended user of that information.
+An exception to the requirement to recognize material contingent liabilities in the Solvency II balance sheet exists when a contingent liability arises if no reliable estimate is possible for the valuation of a liability.
+In such instances, since the value of the contingent liability cannot be reliably measured, only disclosure is required.